matteobaccan/owner/README.md

 USAGE
 -----

-The approach used by OWNER APIs, is to define a Java interface associated to a Property file.
+The approach used by OWNER APIs, is to define a Java interface associated to a Java properties file.

 Suppose your property file is ServerConfig.properties: